ozialien/ecs2/ecs-deployment-use-cases-augmented.md

 ---

-## Use Case 7: Scheduled Scan Deployment
+## Use Case 12: Scheduled Scan Deployment

 *(Same as original - already comprehensive)*

 ---

-## NEW Use Case 8: Rolling Deployment
+## Use Case 13: Rolling Deployment

 ```
 ┌─────────────┐